Myrroddin/betterbags-archaeology/README.md

-# BetterBags - Achaeology
+# BetterBags - Archaeology
-Plugin module for the World of Warcraft AddOn [BetterBags](https://www.curseforge.com/wow/addons/better-bags) that sorts all Achaeology items into a virtual group.
+Plugin module for the World of Warcraft AddOn [BetterBags](https://www.curseforge.com/wow/addons/better-bags) that sorts all Archaeology items into a virtual group.

 ## World of Warcraft Supported Versions

 - Mainline or retail.
 Currently, that is Dragonflight

 ## Supported Items
-Just like [AdiBags_Hearthstones](https://www.curseforge.com/wow/addons/adibags-hearthstones), items are added by WoW expansion to the virtual groups.
-Items that do not exist because the expansion doesn't support them are not added.
 The full list can be [viewed online](https://github.com/Myrroddin/betterbags-hearthstones/blob/main/Database.lua) or with any text editor.
-I suggest [Notepad++](https://notepad-plus-plus.org/) which will maintain the readability of Database.lua when reading directly from the AddOn folder.
+I suggest [Notepad++](https://notepad-plus-plus.org/) which will maintain the readability of Database.lua when opening the file directly from the AddOn folder.

 ## Downloads